mritogether/mritogether.github.io/registration.md

 2. As a last resort, contact the committee on [mritogether@esmrmb.org](mailto:mritogether@esmrmb.org).

+## Mind Matching
+Meet the people most important to you!
+MRI Together will feature a computer-assisted networking event.
+Participants will meet and engage in conversation with 5-6 other like-minded MRI researchers.
+[A magical algorithm](https://neuromatch.io) will determine who meets whom and when.
+If you choose to participate in this event, you will be asked to provide up to 3 abstracts that are representative of your research in the registration form (not there anymore for new registrations).
+Don't miss the fun!

+<div id="matching_details"></div>
+### What to expect?

+* Mind-matching takes place at the rooftop in **[Gather.Town](https://app.gather.town/app/Rc37K6uzo6Jmgw03/mritogether22)**

+* If you have registered for mind-matching, to find your schedule enter you eventbrite ticket number (can be found on the registration confirmation email, or [here](//www.eventbrite.co.uk/mytickets/)) in [this page](/mm).

+* Your schedule would contain **three of four table/coach number pairs**, and it will indicate **which of the two mind-matching session** you should attend.
+Please pay attention to these details so that you only attend the session that you are assigned to.

+* If it is something like **1a -> 12d -> 3a -> 3a** it means that in the first 15 minutes you should be at table 1 coach a, in the second 15 minutes at table/coach 12d, in the third one at table/coach 3a, and in the fourth one also remain at table/coach 3a.

+* if it looks something like  **4a -> 5d -> 10a**, containing three pairs instead of four, it means that you have three matches instead of four and your mind-matching session is 45 minutes instead of a full hour.

 ## Registration

 Aligned with the workshop's vision of inclusivity the registeration is free.
 However, we encourage senior funded researchers and PIs to register as donating attendees.